Update: Pachamama has been changed to Tiwanaku.

 This year’s SPIEL Messe was a blast, and we made some new friends and tried new games.
-One of the most memorable ones was Pachamama from Sit Down!
+One of the most memorable ones was Tiwanaku from Sit Down!
 This Belgian publisher is well-known for their family-friendly games, such as Magic Maze and the latest Dive.
-Pachamama will be an excellent addition in the near future.
+Tiwanaku will be an excellent addition in the near future.

 Disclaimer: We had the preview copy for this review, and it was not the final version.
 There might be possible changes and alteration from the publisher regarding the components, printing and build quality, rules and concepts in the official released product.

 A PUZZLE GAME FULL OF LOGIC AND DEDUCTION

 Tiwanaku is a competitive board game that acts like a puzzle.
 It needs a good deduction skill, and along the way, our logical thinking will be a good help.
 You can check how to play and the whole project on Gamefound.
 This is their first Gamefound project from Sit Down!
 ShelfClutter made a nice video explaining this game, you can check it out.

 Players control a tribe of Quechua people and explore through the Andean landscape.
 Exploring the board means moving the meeples and stopping on an empty tile.
 During this exploration, they reveal some hidden information, which let them know what landscape tile they are actually on.